ExchangeUnion/docs/XU-TechnicalPaper.md

 4.8.
 [Waves](https://wavesplatform.com/)
 ----------------------------------------
 - DEX on it's own blockchain with a decently centralized validator model (PoS)
-- gateways, it's not clear what the security implications compared to locking into a real sidechain are
+- Gateways, it's not clear what the security implications compared to locking into a real sidechain are
-- centralized match maker
+- Centralized match maker
-- mandatory waves token
+- Mandatory waves token
-- fast, but not as fast as a payment channel
+- Fast, but not as fast as a payment channel

 ### Help us to improve!